lbalbi/big_data_datasets/README.md

 This perspective, however, is not necessarily the most realistic.
 Often, real world instances or concepts can in fact have multiple "real" facets that combined make up a complex "truth value".

 E.g., "Marriage" is a real-world concept often characterized as being between two people.
-While this may be the majority view, at least in western countries, there are places and cultures where polygamy is in practice and marriage may be between one man and several women, or vice-versa**.
+While this may be the majority view, at least in western countries, there are places and cultures where polygamy is in practice and marriage may be between one man and several women, or vice-versa.
 Therefore, a more realistic description of "Marriage" should include both properties, along with the context in which they are held true.
 </p>

 A major reason for the inexistence of actual contradiction learning benchmarks is the lack of consensus on the semantic value of contradiction, and in all of the types of contradictions that may be found within a knowledge graph.